autodesk-platform-services/aps-revit-rcw-parameters-exchange/README.md

 # Technique
 Highlight the technique change to support Revit Cloud Model:

-1. The user's 3 Legged token is required by the Revit Design Automation plugin to handle the Revit Cloud Model, it can be passed as `adsk3LeggedToken` in the workitme as follow:
+1. The user's 3 Legged token is required by the Revit Design Automation plugin to handle the Revit Cloud Model, it can be passed as `adsk3LeggedToken` in the work item like this:

         {
             inputXls: {